lh-008/LeagueofLegend-StatAnalysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

 Since the p-value is less than the 0.05 significance level, we reject the null hypothesis.
 Thus, the missingness of `cspm` depends on the `position` column.

 **Null Hypothesis**: Distribution of `result` when `cspm` is missing is the same as the distribution of `side` when `cspm` is not missing.

 **Alternative Hypothesis**: Distribution of `result` when `cspm` is missing is NOT the same as the distribution of `side` when `cspm` is not missing.

-Below is the observed distribution of `result` when `cspm` is missing and not missing. input dist

 After we performed permutation tests, we found that the observed statistic for this permutation test is: 0.0, and the p-value is 1.0.
 The plot below shows the empirical distribution of the TVD for the test.
 <iframe